Reinventing a Lost Art

-Reinventing a Lost Art was the debut album by New Jersey-based indie, pop-punk group, Tokyo Rose.
+Reinventing a Lost Art was the debut album by New Jersey–based indie, pop-punk group, Tokyo Rose.
 This album was the only that featured Greg Doran on guitar, as he, soon after the release, left the band to become a guitar teacher in his hometown.
 Since the record's release, two more albums have been recorded, and fared better than the previous: New American Saint and 2007's The Promise in Compromise.

 Reception

 Allmusic reviewed the record as "misleading", yet "admirable" at the same time.
+Katie of Punknews said that although that there were hints of originality, the record wasn't any much different from other popular pop punk acts.